NathanMH/HomeDashboard/README.md

 Features:

 * Links to local pages such as router or webdev testing
-* Weather Forecast
-..* Uses jQuery SimpleWeather
+* Weather Forecast - Uses jQuery SimpleWeather
 * Quotes generator! (from a list)

 Future Versions:

-* Links to NAS
+* Links to NAS - with storage levels
-..* NAS storage levels
 * Server CPU usage
 * Router Bandwidth Stats